coretrix/hitrix/README.md

 ```

 The function `hitrix.Validate(ctx, nil)` as second param accept callback where you can define your custom validation related to business logic

+### Pre deploy
+If you run your binary with argument `-pre-deploy` the program will check for alters and if there is no alters it will exit with code 0 but if there is an alters it will exit with code 1.

+You can use this feature during the deployment process check if you need to execute the alters before you deploy it